Jacob Lurie: Mathematical work

-Lurie's research interests started with logic and the theory of surreal numbers while he was still in high school.
+Lurie's research interests started with logic and the theory of surreal numbers when he was in high school.
 He is best known for his work, starting with his thesis, on infinity categories and derived algebraic geometry.
 Derived algebraic geometry is a way of infusing homotopical methods into algebraic geometry, with two purposes: deeper insight into algebraic geometry (e.g. into intersection theory) and the use of methods of algebraic geometry in stable homotopy theory.
 The latter area is the topic of Lurie's work on elliptic cohomology.
 Infinity categories (in the form of André Joyal's quasi-categories) are a convenient framework to do homotopy theory in abstract settings.
 They are the main topic of his book Higher Topos Theory.